 Hello Friends, In this blog post we are going to discuss what is a candidate key in DBMS.
 An attribute or a column in a table that can identify a full tuple or row records in a data table is considered as a candidate key.

 Now the question is that all the other keys like primary, alternate, super, unique, foreign also used to uniquely identify a tuple value so are they all a candidate key?

 Yes, any key that is capable to identify a tuple value is considered as a candidate key though they could also have their own features like a primary key does not allow to enter a null value.
-Whereas unique key allows doing the same.
+Whereas a unique key allows doing the same.

 In a very simple language, we can say that a candidate key is a generalized concept to have unique value to identify the whole row record. thus any DBMS key fulfilling this criterion will be a candidate key.

 Every key that can easily identify a tuple value with the property of uniqueness, mean to say that every tuple has a unique value for a particular attribute value is called a candidate key.
-There may be one and more candidate key in the database table.
+There may be one and more candidate keys in the database table.

 Have a great time!